benjaminhowson/bandits/README.md

   # insert code to get a reward for the given action
   return reward
 ```

+# Using Bandits
+Once there is a function for sampling rewards, it is very easy to setup and run the bandit algorithm.
+All you need is the following lines of code:

+# Custom Experiments
 If you would like to run your own simulations and use the experiments function, you must create a class that stores the expected reward of each action so that one can plot the regret:

 ```python